 In derogation from the above, if the fund is an ETF, redemptions on the primary market can, with the agreement of the portfolio's management company and with respect for the interests of shareholders, be made in kind according to the conditions defined in the prospectus or the fund's rules.
-The assets will then be delivered by the issuer account-keeper on the terms defined in the SICAV's prospectus.
+The assets will then be delivered by the issuer account-keeper on the terms defined in the prospectus of the SICAV.